St. Leonhard in Passeier

-St. Leonhard in Passeier ([saŋkt ˈleːɔnhard ʔɪn paˈsaɪɐ]; San Leonardo in Passiria [san leoˈnardo im pasˈsiːrja]) is a comune (municipality) in the Passeier Valley in South Tyrol, northern Italy, located about 35 km north of Bolzano.
+St. Leonhard in Passeier ([saŋkt ˈleːɔnhard ʔɪn paˈsaɪɐ]; San Leonardo in Passiria [san leoˈnardo im pasˈsiːrja]) is a comune (municipality) and a village in the Passeier Valley in South Tyrol, northern Italy, located about 35 km north of Bolzano.

 Geography

 As of 30 November 2010, it had a population of 3,547 and an area of 88.4 km2.

 Its bordering municipalities are Moos in Passeier, Ratschings, Riffian, St. Martin in Passeier, Sarntal, and Schenna.

 Frazioni

 The municipality of St. Leonhard in Passeier contains the frazioni (subdivisions, mainly villages and hamlets) Walten (Valtina) and Schweinsteg (Sant'Orsola).

 History

 Coat-of-arms

 The shield is sable a curved pile reversed or.
 It is the sign of the Lords of Passeier who lived in Jaufenburg Castle in the 13th and 14th centuries.
 The coat of arms was granted in 1969.

 Society

 Linguistic distribution

-According to the 2011 census, 98.83% of the population speak German, 1.05% Italian and 0.12% Ladin as first language.
+According to the 2024 census, 98.99% of the population speak German, 0.69% Italian and 0.33% Ladin as first language.